geoadmin/routing-graph-packager/README.md

 After a minute you should have the graph package available in `./data/valhalla/valhalla_osm_test/`.
 If not, check the logs of the worker process or the Flask app.

 The `routing-packager-worker` container has `cron` jobs running to update the routing packages in `/etc/cron.[daily,weekly,monthly]`.

+The `routing-packager-app` container running the HTTP API has a `cron` job which runs daily updates of the OSM PBF file, where the update extent can be clipped to a bounding box (see the [wiki](https://github.com/gis-ops/osm-data-updater/wiki/Configuration#complete-list) for details).

 By default, also a fake SMTP server is started and you can see incoming messages on `http://localhost:1080`.